Roza Robota: Legacy

-Roza Robota's memory lives on, in the naming of the Roza Robota Gates at Montefiore Randwick (Sydney, Australia).
+Róża Robota's memory lives on, in the naming of the Roza Robota Gates at Montefiore Randwick (Sydney, Australia).
 This initiative was made possible by Sam Spitzer, a resistance fighter during World War II and now a resident of Sydney.
 He named the gates in honour of his war-time hero, Robota, and his late wife, Margaret.
 Spitzer's sister was in Auschwitz with Robota.

 At Yad Vashem in Jerusalem, a monument was built to honor Robota and the three other executed women.
 It stands in a prime location in the garden.

-In the United States, the Rosa Robota Foundation, Inc., a not-for-profit educational organization in New York State has been active in the dissemination of information and has offered audio-visual presentations to student and civic groups since 1994.
+In the United States, the Rosa Robota Foundation, Inc., a not-for-profit educational organization in New York state has been active in the dissemination of information and has offered audio-visual presentations to student and civic groups since 1994.
 The Foundation also arranged a fiftieth-anniversary commemoration of the Sonderkommando Revolt at the site of a destroyed crematorium in the Auschwitz Museum.
-Another commemorative was scheduled to take place in Auschwitz in October, 2023, but permission to hold event at the Auschwitz Museum was denied by the current Director for no known valid reason.